 Typically, drivers and their car accident attorneys can determine who’s at fault for a T-bone accident based on the signal and who had the right-of-way.
 Eyewitnesses may have noticed one of the cars speeding through the intersection to avoid a red light, for example, striking a car that was moving with the green light.
 Talk to your lawyer about gathering evidence about these accidents.

 Sometimes, a car accident isn’t between two individauls.
 One mistake can lead to a chain reaction of events that lead to severe injuries and even deaths.
-Multi-vehicle accidents can turn deadly fast, and they can be difficult to untangle because so many parties are involved.
+Multi-vehicle accident scenes can turn deadly fast, and they can be difficult to untangle because so many parties are involved.
 Likewise, they happen for many reasons, meaning there’s no single chain of events.

 Because of this, you may need a mixture of evidence such as eyewitness testimony and expert testimony reconstructing the scene of the accident.
 Gathering evidence to determine how the accident happened can give you the insight needed to file a lawsuit and get compensated.